Why Real Estate Agents Take Overpriced Listings

 Even if an agent knows she is taking an overpriced listing, she might be telling herself that when the home doesn't sell within a few weeks, she can persuade the seller to lower the price and then earn a commission when it sells.
 Except that studies show that interest in a home typically wanes after a few weeks, so there are fewer buyers for that home when the price falls.

 Buyers also think there is something wrong with a home that doesn't sell right away or worry the seller dropped the price because a major defect was discovered.
 Price reductions hurt the seller and often make a buyer wonder how much lower the price could drop.
 So, a buyer will typically offer even less after a price reduction.

-The takeaway: Choose your agent based on honesty, ethics, experience, competence and marketing, and don't chase after those tossing around pie-in-the-sky numbers.
+Choose your agent based on honesty, ethics, experience, competence and marketing, and don't chase after those tossing around pie-in-the-sky numbers.